Florida Cannabis Business Licenses

 In June 2014, Governor Scott signed into law SB 1030 otherwise known as the Compassionate Medical Cannabis Act legalizing CBD oil.
 This bill allows cannabis oil consisting of low THC/ high CBD contents produced from the cannabis strain known as Charlotte’s Web to be legally available to patients with qualifying conditions such as epilepsy, cancer and amyotrophic lateral sclerosis.

 Medical cannabis was legalized in 2016 in Florida when Amendment 2 was approved with a 71% vote.
-The passing of Amendment 2 gave access to medical marijuana for patients who received recommendations from a physician stating that the potential benefits of medical marjuana outweigh the risk.
+The passing of Amendment 2 gave access to medical marijuana for patients who received recommendations from a physician stating that the potential benefits of medical marijuana outweigh the risk.
 Most recently, in 2019 the availability of medical cannabis expanded from allowable products only being in the forms of edibles, vaping, oils, sprays, or pills to also include smokable medical cannabis.

 DOES FLORIDA HAVE A HEMP PROGRAM?